OrlanRocha/FramePER-CSS/README.md

 Este projeto demonstra um conjunto de classes CSS reutilizáveis e personalizáveis para aprimorar sua experiência de desenvolvimento web.
 Os estilos são projetados para serem flexíveis e podem ser facilmente integrados aos seus projetos.

-# Awesome CSS Styles

-This project demonstrates a set of reusable and customizable CSS classes to enhance your web development experience.
-The styles are designed to be flexible and can be easily integrated into your projects.

 ## Color Palette